Design a URL Shortener (TinyURL)

 - What if two users shorten the same long URL?

 - Ans: You can return the same short key (deduplication) to save space, or generate a new one.
-Deduplication requires checking the DB first (slow), so most systems just generate a new key.
+Deduplication requires checking the DB for every write, which is slow (Bloom Filters can help, but it’s still probabilistic).

 - How do you prevent users from guessing IDs?